11 Tips to Maximize Your Car’s Resale Value

-11. Drive Safely
+9. Drive Safely

 Most buyers would also prefer cars that have never been involved in a collision, so the best thing that you can do is just to keep your cool and drive carefully.
-Also, vehicles that were never involved in accidents have better prices than those that did.
+Also, vehicles that were never involved in accidents have better prices than those that were.

 But if you’ve tried to drive safely as you can, other drivers on the road may not.
 If you ever get involved in a collision, you need to be mindful of how to carry out the bodywork.
 Make sure to turn to experts in having the car’s shape and performance restored and opt for Original Equipment Manufacturer or OEM parts for the replacements.